Easy Ways to Recycle and Repurpose Furniture

 4. For All Other Types of Furniture

-If your furniture is made of wood, plastic, upholstery or any other type of material, you should contact local second hand stores or bring it to a recycling location.
+If your furniture is made of wood, plastic, upholstery or any other type of material, you should contact local second-hand stores or bring it to a recycling location.
 Check out Earth 911’s recycling location tool to find options in your area.
-If you are looking to make some money off of your unwanted furniture, you could also try to sell the item in a garage sale or on a website like letgo.
+If you are looking to make some money off of your unwanted furniture, you could also try to sell the item in a garage sale or on a website like Craigslist.
 For more information on how to recycle or dispose of furniture in an environmentally friendly way, visit this helpful furniture recycling guide and FAQ.

 5. If All Else Fails

 You should contact your city government and ask about bulk waste pickup or drop off.
 Some towns have recycling convenience centers that may take bulky waste.
 If you are undertaking a home cleanout project and need to dispose of or recycle a number of furniture items, you may need to rent a dumpster or hire a junk removal company that can do the work for you.

 Another great way to keep unwanted furniture out of landfills is to give these items away.
 You can donate various furniture pieces to charitable organizations in need.
 Habitat for Humanity ReStores take gently used furniture, appliances, building materials and more.
 ReStores are locally operated by Habitat for Humanity and sell donated home goods to the public at a fraction of the cost.
 By making a furniture donation, you support the betterment of your community environment and allow those in need to properly furnish their homes on a budget.
 For more information about furniture donation pickups and for a list of preferred donation items, visit Habitat for Humanity ReStores FAQ.